MineFartS/YouTube-Age-Faker/README.md

 # YouTube Age Faker

-Spams your watch history to ensure that the new dystopian [age estimator](https://blog.youtube/news-and-events/extending-our-built-in-protections-to-more-teens-on-youtube/) thinks you are an adult.
+Spams your watch history to ensure that the new dystopian thinks you are an adult.
+[Learn More](https://blog.youtube/news-and-events/extending-our-built-in-protections-to-more-teens-on-youtube/)

 <hr>